Apple & Herb Roasted Turkey Recipe

 - 2. Place breast side up on a rack in a roasting pan.
 Stuff turkey with apple, onion and celery.
 Brush with butter.

-- 3. Bake, uncovered, at 325° for 3 to 3-1/2 hours or until a meat thermometer reads 180°, basting occasionally with pan drippings.
+- 3. Bake, uncovered, at 325° for 3 to 3-1/2 hours or until a thermometer reads 180°, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)
 Brush with apple jelly.
 Cover and let stand for 15 minutes before removing toothpicks and carving.
 Yield: 14 servings.

 8 ounce-weight: 626 calories, 31g fat (11g saturated fat), 262mg cholesterol, 222mg sodium, 10g carbohydrate (9g sugars, 0 fiber), 72g protein.